lhazlewood/scms/README.md

 # SCMS

-SCMS (Simple Content Management System) is an extremely simple tool that exists to support static (or mostly static) websites (or dynamic sites that achieve their dynamic nature mostly through JavaScript).
+SCMS (Simple Content Management System) is file-based CMS - no database required!.
+SCMS primarily exists to support static websites or dynamic sites that achieve their dynamic nature through JavaScript.

 SCMS is extraordinarily simple: given a source directory tree full of Markdown files and html fragments, it generates a new 1-to-1 directory tree with fully rendered HTML files.
 It is expected that you will manage your content